monologid/c5/packages/c5-react-login/README.md

 npm install --save antd tailwind

 # Afterward, follow the step-by-step to setup tailwind.
-# Yyou can find it here: https://tailwindcss.com/docs/installation/
+# You can find it here: https://tailwindcss.com/docs/installation/
 ```

 ## Props